-For medicinal purpose the roots, seeds, and leaves of Gunja or Ratti plant are used.
-Seeds are used in cough, colds colic complaints, gonorrhea, jaundice and uric bile.
-The root of the plant is described as emetic and useful in poisoning.
-The seeds constitute the Ratti weight used by jewelers and in Ayurveda.
+For the medicinal purpose the roots, seeds, and leaves of Gunja or Ratti plant are used.
+Seeds are used in cough, colds colic complaints, gonorrhea, jaundice, and uric bile.
+The root of the plant are described as emetic, and useful in poisoning.
+The seeds constitute the Ratti weight used by jewelers, and in Ayurveda.

-The leaves have a sweetish taste and their juice is used as a cure for hoarseness of voice.
+The leaves have a sweetish taste, and their juice is used as a cure for hoarseness of voice.
 Leaf juice mixed with bland oils is applied to painful swellings.
 The juice of the fresh leaves is also believed to be effective against leukoderma.
-The root is sometimes used as a substitute for Liquorice, but, although it is said to contain glycyrrhizin, it is a poor substitute.
+The root is sometimes used as a substitute for Licorice, but, although it is said to contain glycyrrhizin, it is a poor substitute.

-In Tripura, as a folk remedy the seeds are used contraceptive and abortifacient.
-The ½ tea spoon paste in tablet form twice a day in empty stomach for 3 days just after completion of menstrual period is used as Contraceptive.
+In Tripura, as a folk remedy, the seeds are used contraceptive, and abortifacient.
+The ½ teaspoon pastes in tablet form twice a day in empty stomach for 3 days just after completion of the menstrual period is used as Contraceptive.

 WARNING: This is for information.
 Do not TRY.
 This can be Lethal.

-The seeds of Abrus precatorius reduced to a paste are recommended to be applied topically in sciatica, stiffness of the shoulder joint, paralysis and other nervous diseases.
+The seeds of Abrus precatorius reduced to a paste are recommended to be applied topically in sciatica, the stiffness of the shoulder joint, paralysis, and other nervous diseases.

 Gunja Bhadra Rasa

-The seeds of Abrus precatorius six parts, purified mercury three parts, purified sulphur twelve parts, neem seeds, Cannabis sativa leaves and croton seeds, each one part is taken, rubbed together and soaked for one day in each of the following fluids, namely, lemon juice, juice of the leaves of Cannabis sativa, of datura leaves and of the leaves of Solarium nigrum (kakamachi).
-This medicine is given in doses of about eight grains, with rock salt and asafetida in paraplegia.
+The seeds of Abrus precatorius six parts, purified mercury three parts, purified sulfur twelve parts, neem seeds, Cannabis sativa leaves, and croton seeds, each one part is taken, rubbed together, and soaked for one day in each of the following fluids, namely, lemon juice, juice of the leaves of Cannabis sativa, of datura leaves, and of the leaves of Solarium nigrum (kakamachi).
+This medicine is given in doses of about eight grains, with rock salt, and asafetida in paraplegia.

-Take root part to be chewed.
-The root 5 gm is taken and chewed twice a day.
+Take the root part to be chewed.
+The root 5 gm is taken, and chewed twice a day.
 This is done for 3 days.

-The root part of the plant is dried and powdered.
+The root part of the plant are dried, and powdered.
 5 gm of this powder is taken with old gur twice a day for 5 days.

-Powder of leaf and root is mixed with the stem bark of Crataeva adansonii, stem of Coscinium fenestratum, Naravelia zeylanica and seeds of Abrus precatorius.
-The mixture is heated with castor, coconut and gingelly oils and applied externally on affected places to treat rheumatism.
+Powder of leaf, and root is mixed with the stem bark of Crataeva adansonii, the stem of Coscinium fenestratum, Naravelia zeylanica, and seeds of Abrus precatorius.
+The mixture is heated with castor, coconut, and gingelly oils, and applied externally on the affected places to treat rheumatism.

 Abrus Precatorius for Hair

-The efficacy studies on hair growth and antibacterial effect of the shodhita Gunja show significant result in hair care.
+The efficacy studies on hair growth, and the antibacterial effect of the shodhita Gunja show the significant result in hair care.

-Dandruff, seborrhoeic dermatitis, prurigo (intensely itchy spots) and other skin disease
+Dandruff, seborrhoeic dermatitis, prurigo (intensely itchy spots), and other skin diseases

 For this purpose, Gunjadi Tailam is used.